utdata/rwdir/10-joins.Rmd

 We can see by the shape of the dots that indeed, as conversion percentage goes up, points go up.

-In statistics, there is something called a fit line -- the line that predicts shows what happens given the data.
+In statistics, there is something called a fit line -- the line that predicts what happens given the data.
 There's lot of fit lines we can use but the easiest to understand is a straight line.
-It's like linear algebra -- for each increase or decrease in x, we get an increase or descrease in x.
+It's like linear algebra -- for each increase or decrease in x, we get an increase or decrease in x.
 To get the fit line, we add [`geom_smooth()`](https://ggplot2.tidyverse.org/reference/geom_smooth.html) with a method.

 ```r
 offense %>%